Find Affordable College Courses

 Master’s Degrees in Curriculum & Instruction

 There are 434 schools in the United States where you can get your master's degree in curriculum.
-This degree is more popular with female students, and about 23% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 2.5% of curriculum graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 25% were from an underrepresented racial-ethnic group.
+Also, 2.1% of curriculum graduates were international students.

 Education Levels of Curriculum Majors

-In 2020-2021, 16,825 master's degrees were awarded to curriculum majors.
+During the most recent year for which data is available, 17,349 people earned their master's degree in curriculum.
 This earns it the #13 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in curriculum at each degree level.